aaron-grau/curic/ruby/readings/git-workflow.md

 At this point, our local repository has a record of the commit, but we haven't touched the remote repo.

-* `git push`: this command pushes our local commits to the remote repository.
+* `git push`: pushes our local commits to the remote repository.
 The first time you run this, you need to run the command as `git push -u your_alias master`, which will set the master branch in the remote repo `your_alias` as the upstream tracking branch for your local branch.
 Once you